 "Dude, I fucking know.
 Just fix it?"
 He held my hand delicately, and ran his wand over it slowly, and released my newly healed hand.
 That felt really amazing, like I was refreshed.
-That was another thing I'd have to ask Dumbledore about.

 "Lay down here with me Doe."
 I looked back and saw that he had chosen to recline with his hands behind his head.
 Damn, those arms could make a woman swoon.
 I joined him and lay my head on his chest.
 He snickered quietly at that.